Expensify/App/help/chat.md

 * **#announce**: Intended for company-wide announcements.
 By default, all Workspace Members can post here, but permissions can be adjusted to allow only Admins to post.

-## Managing Messages

-### [Edit or delete messages] How do I edit or delete messages in Expensify Chat?
-You can manage your own messages by editing or deleting them.
-Note that deleting a message cannot be undone.

-- **Edit message**: Allows you to reopen a message to make changes.
-Once a message is updated, an “edited” label will appear next to it.
-- **Delete message**: Permanently removes a message or image for all viewers.

 ## Platforms
 Expensify Chat works across multiple platforms, ensuring you can stay connected with your team wherever you are:
 * **Web app** - Access Expensify Chat through your browser, with full support for chat rooms, file sharing, and emoji reactions.